The Satapatha Brahmana

 THIRD BRÂHMANA.

-1:1:3:22.
+1:1:3:11.
+He now prepares two strainers (pavitra) 1, with the text (Vâg.
+S. I, 12 a): 'Purifiers (or strainers, pavitra) are ye, and belonging to Vishnu!'
+For Vishnu is the sacrifice; so that he thereby says, 'You belong to the sacrifice.'1:1:3:22.
 Two there are of them: for means of cleansing (pavitra) is this (wind) which here ventilates (pavate); and this, it is true, ventilates as one only; but on entering into man, it becomes a forward and a backward one, and they are these two, to wit, the prâna (breathing out) and the udâna (breathing up or in) 2.
 And as this (clarifying process) takes place

 p.
 20